Pastoral lease: Australia

+Historical background

+In the Australian states and territories, leases constitute a land apportionment system created in the mid-19th century to facilitate the orderly division and sale of land to European colonists.
+Legislation ensured that certain Aboriginal rights were embodied in pastoral leases.
+However, according to historian Henry Reynolds, several colonial leaders ran roughshod over these rights, including Sir John Downer (when the Northern Territory was governed by the colonial government of South Australia); Sir John Forrest in the colony of Western Australia; and Sir Samuel Griffith in Queensland.

+Today

 Pastoral leases exist in both Australian commonwealth law and state jurisdictions.
 They do not give all the rights that attach to freehold land: there are usually conditions which include a time period and the type of activity permitted.
 According to Austrade, such leases cover about 44% of mainland Australia (3380000 km2), mostly in arid and semi-arid regions and the tropical savannahs.
 They usually allow people to use the land for grazing traditional livestock, but more recently have been also used for non-traditional livestock (such as kangaroos or camels), tourism and other activities.
 Management of the leases falls mainly to state and territory governments.

-Under Commonwealth of Australia law, applicable only in the Northern Territory, they are agreements that allow for the use of Crown land by farmers, etc.

-In the Australian states, leases constitute a land apportionment system created in the mid-19th century to facilitate the orderly division and sale of land to European colonists.
 Leases within state jurisdictions have variations as to applicability from state to state.

+Under Commonwealth of Australia law, applicable only in the Northern Territory, they are agreements that allow for the use of Crown land by farmers.